-When the properties for your network adapter open, you will need to select Internet Protocol Version 4 (TCP / IPv4) from the list, then click properties.
+In the properties window, select “Internet Protocol Version 4 (TCP / IPv4)” on the list, and then click the “Properties” button.

 The bottom half of the “Internet Protocol Version 4 (TCP / IPv4) Properties” window shows the DNS settings.
 Select the “Use the following DNS server addresses” option.
 Next, type in the IP addresses for the preferred and alternate DNS servers you want to use.
 Here are the IP addresses for Google DNS and Open DNS: